Spotlight: Bjarke Ingels

 In practice, this approach manifests in a strictly diagrammatic approach to generating architectural form that is borrowed from his former mentor Rem Koolhaas—albeit a more highly developed and systematic incarnation of such an approach.
 "Whether post-rationalized or generative," writes Justin Fowler, "BIG’s diagrams project an attitude of inevitability, suggesting that the final form is the necessary result."
 This approach to generating architecture is a perfect complement to Ingels' highly developed powers of presentation, persuasion, and self-promotion that have drawn both ire and admiration from the architectural profession at large.
 Undoubtedly though, all of these factors have played a role in the success of Ingels and BIG.

 Ingels has been involved in countless design competitions and some of his built projects include the Danish Pavilion, VM Houses, Danish National Maritime Museum, Mountain Dwellings, and many others.
 His architectural debut in North America was VIΛ 57 West, an apartment building at 57th Street in Manhattan along the West Side Highway.
-Completed in 2016, even when this building was still under construction, it garnered enough attention to significantly bolster BIG's reputation in the United States, leading to the firm being selected to design the tower at Two World Trade Center in 2015 (though as of 2016 the future of the proposal is uncertain).
+Completed in 2016, even when this building was still under construction, it garnered enough attention to significantly bolster BIG's reputation in the United States, leading to the firm being selected to design the tower at Two World Trade Center in 2015 (though its future remains uncertain).

+2018 has already been a significant year for the Danish designer.
+It was announced in May that the architect had been named Chief Architect at WeWork, a position that will see his already major influence stretch even further.
+Additionally his 2016 Serpentine Pavilion was recently relocated to Toronto, where it will remain until November (at which point it will be permanently moved to Vancouver.)
+But it's not all been smooth sailing: BIG's proposal for the Smithsonian Museum came under fire by none other than the Fine Arts Commission.

 AD Interviews: Bjarke Ingels / BIG